 Comprising 282 nicely finished components and beating at a fast frequency of 36,000 vibrations per hour, the mechanism allows you to measure time-based events with accuracy up to 1/10th of a second.
-As usual, the engine’s skeletonized oscillating weight features the Zenith Star, as well as Spindrift Racing logo.
+As usual, the engine’s skeletonized oscillating weight features the Zenith Star, as well as the Spindrift Racing logo.
 Being an official timekeeper of the famous French-based sailing team certainly has its own perk: besides getting a healthy dose of free media exposure, you always have a good excuse at making a “special edition” model or two boost sales a bit.

-As other members of the Stratos family, the new timekeeper is offered in a deliberately oversized body, which is also quite thick at more than 14 millimeters from top to bottom that somehow cuts off a huge number of people with smaller wrists, but at the same time looks extremely cool.
-Measuring whole 45 millimeters in diameter, the body is available both in black DLC-coated stainless steel and in flashy (perhaps, too flashy) 18-karat rose gold that features contrasting titanium pushers, crown, end links and case-back fashioned from black DLC-treated titanium.
+Like the other members of the Stratos family, the Stratos Spindrift Racing comes in a deliberately oversized body.
+Impressively thick at more than 14 millimeters from top to bottom that somehow cuts off a huge number of people with smaller wrists, it at the same time looks extremely cool.
+Measuring whole 45 millimeters in diameter, the body is available both in black DLC-coated stainless steel and in flashy (perhaps, too flashy) 18-karat rose gold that features contrasting titanium pushers, crown, end links, and case-back fashioned from black DLC-treated titanium.

 Frankly, besides the gadget’s heroic proportions, I can’t find a serious flaw in this watch.
 I don’t like so-called “open-heart” timepieces because compared even to most basic tourbillon models, they are extremely boring, but that is purely a matter of personal taste.

 The mechanism could have featured a bit more elaborated finish, but that is in line with Stratos Spindrift‘s overall “technical” appearance that somehow rules out all sorts of hand-engraving and engine-turning.